 Harvard Health shares a simple way to tell the difference: subcutaneous fat that lies directly under the skin can be pinched, and it is not as harmful as visceral fat.
 This type of fat, on the other hand, can be seen and measured, but not pinched.

 The statistics for older women and obesity in the United States are very alarming.
 The National Health and Nutrition Examination Survey (NHANES) reports that for women between the ages of 40 and 65, nearly two out of three of them are obese.
 However, a study published in July this year in JAMA Network Open shows that even if you fall within the normal range for your BMI, your excess belly fat could put you at risk for the same issue as someone who is obese.

 In other words, you could fall into a high-risk demographic and not know it.
 “Many of these women wouldn’t be recognized as part of a high-risk population,” says Wei Bao, MD, Ph.D., a co-author of the study.
 “They might be told they’re fine because their weight is normal.”

 Location, location, location

-“It’s becoming more and more clear in the medical community that the way you carry your fat is equally, if not more important than how much fat you carry,” says Dr. Ekta Kapoor.
+“It’s becoming more and more clear in the medical community that the way you carry your fat is equally, if not more, important than how much fat you carry,” says Dr. Ekta Kapoor.
 She is an endocrinologist at Mayo Clinic’s Menopause and Women’s Sexual Health Clinic.
-Dr. Kapoor explains that if you carry your fat in your midsection, you’re more likely to have a worse metabolic profile than those who carry their fat elsewhere.
-In other words, the fat around your calves, thighs or arms is less dangerous to your health than that in your abdomen.
+Dr. Kapoor explains that if you carry fat in your midsection, you’re more likely to have a worse metabolic profile than those who carry fat elsewhere.
+In other words, the fat around your calves, thighs, or arms is less dangerous to your health than that in your abdomen.